François Darlan: Chief of the Naval Staff

 In the autumn of 1938 and the winter of 1939, Darlan continued to argue for a Mediterranean strategy, as he stated that France was secure behind the Maginot Line and should in the event of war go on the offensive against Italy in order to secure command of the sea in the Mediterranean.
-In particular, Daladier who was now serving as prime minister, was greatly impressed with Darlan's Mediterranean strategy.
+In particular, Daladier, now prime minister, was greatly impressed with Darlan's Mediterranean strategy.
 On 30 November 1938, demonstrations were organised by the Fascist regime in Italy demanding that France cede Nice, Corsica and Tunisia to Italy, which brought France and Italy to the brink of war.
 The acute crisis in Franco-Italian relations in the winter of 1938-1939 served to reinforce Darlan's arguments within the French government for an offensive strategy against Italy.
 At a meeting of the defence chiefs in January 1939, Darlan stated that, in the event of a war, the Marine should sever the sea-lanes linking Italy to its colony of Libya while French warships should bombard Naples, La Spezia, and Pantelleria.
 Darlan also called for the French to seize the Italian colony of the Dodecanese islands, to be used for a bombing campaign against Italian cities and for invasions from Tunisia into Libya and France into Italy itself.
 During the Danzig crisis, Darlan went to London on 8 August 1939 to meet the First Sea Lord, Admiral Dudley Pound, to discuss plans should the crisis end in a war.
 It was agreed at the Darlan-Pound meeting that the French fleet should remain focused on the Mediterranean with the majority of the French fleet to be stationed at the naval bases at Toulon, Mers-El-Kébir and Bizerte with only one squadron to be based at Brest on France's Atlantic coast as the Royal Navy was to take responsibility for the rest of the North Atlantic and the North Sea.
 Germany and Italy had signed an offensive-defensive alliance known as the Pact of Steel on 22 May 1939, and it was taken for granted in both London and Paris that, should the crisis result in war, that it was inevitable that Italy would enter the war on Germany's side at some point; hence Darlan's focus on the Mediterranean during the Danzig crisis.